ess-dmsc-dram/documents/meeting_notes/July_2018/ISIS_visit_agenda.md

 * Discuss roadmap to complete design and get in front of PMB for resourcing

 ### Hardware Requirements
-* Probably best led by Simon and Lamar
+* Live Data measurements (Lamar)
-* The DAaaS Model - this has wider scope than Data Reduction.
+* The [DAaaS](https://github.com/DMSC-Instrument-Data/documents/blob/master/meeting_notes/May_2018/DAaaS.md) Model - this has wider scope than Data Reduction.
 Should be discussed with Jon.
 For detailed discussion would need to involve SCD

 ### Mantid Workbench
 [TODO] will probably involve Martyn and Nick Draper in this.